TACC/tacc_stats/README.md

 time and node ranges so that the job-level data can be extracted from the raw data efficiently.

-\warning Stats from a given job on a give host may span multiple files.

 #### `tacc_stats` subpackage
  To install TACC Stats on the machine where data will be processed, analyzed, and the webserver hosted follow these
  steps:

 1. Download the package and setup the Python virtual environment.

 ```
 $ virtualenv machinename --system-site-packages